Bath go from zeros to heroes

 Karl Mullen's British & Irish Lions began their tour of New Zealand with a 24-3 win against the Marlborough, Nelson, Golden Bay-Motueka selection in Nelson.
 The Lions managed to win 22 and draw one of 29 matches during the tour that also included a visit to Australia.
-The All Blacks won their Test series 3-0 with the Lions only managing to draw the opening clash 9-9 in Dunedin.
-They had better luck against Australia - winning the first Test 16-9 in Brisbane and the second 24-3 in Sydney.

 In the opening Test of the NZ Cavaliers series, South Africa won 21-15 at Newlands where Naas Botha kicks three penalties, dropped two goals and converted Carel du Plessis's try.
 The Cavaliers was the name given to the unofficial New Zealand team which toured South Africa at a time when national teams were effectively banned from playing the Springboks because of the republic's apartheid policies.
 The team included 28 of the 30 players who had been selected for the All Blacks tour scheduled for the year before but cancelled.
 The Cavaliers were coached by Colin Meads and captained by Andy Dalton and won just one of the four matches against South Africa, although they won seven of their eight other games on the tour.

 The Barbarians, on their first visit to South Africa, opened their tour with a 17-all draw with Transvaal in front of 60,000 at Ellis Park.
 Late tries by Arthur Smith and Tony O'Reilly rescued the tourists after the hosts lead 17-11.